yolken/yolken-blog/articles/interview_prep.md

 Leetcode supports the languages that are most commonly used for interviews including C++, Java, Javascript, Python, and Ruby.
 You should obviously practice in the one(s) that you intend to use.

-I personally only interview in Python (for reasons to be explained in a future blog post), but if you feel more comfortable in another language, you should go with that.

-### General strategy

-I like doing my interview prep in a short, intensive burst starting about 3 weeks before my first interview.
-This ensures that the studying stays fresh in my mind and also minimizes the number of weeks during which interview prep interferes with the other activities in my life.
+I would highly recommend choosing a single, high-level language for all of your interviews.
+I personally always use Python; Ruby is also a reasonable choice.
+C++, on the other hand, is probably not a great choice unless you happen to be a virtuoso in the language.

+There are numerous advantages to choosing a high-level language like Python:

+1. Compact, less verbose code: Assuming a fixed typing or white boarding speed, this means that you can construct solutions faster.
+2. No IDE required: Many interviews are still done on whiteboards or in bare-bones text editors, so you can't always depend on having an IDE to help out.
+3. Rich standard libraries: Python, for instance for instance, provides binary search (in `bisect`), permutations (in `itertools`), and heaps (in `heapq`), among other things that are helpful in interviews.

+### Working through the questions

-When I'm ready to start, I pay for a one month premium subscription.
-It's a bit pricy (about $35 as of early 2019), but I find it worth the money because it removes a bunch of restrictions in the free product including access to locked questions and the ability to sort questions by frequency.
+When I'm ready to start, I pay for a premium Leetcode subscription.
+It's a bit pricey (about $35 / month as of early 2019), but I find it worth the money because it removes various restrictions in the free product including access to locked questions and the ability to sort questions by frequency.

 I then sort the questions in decreasing order of frequency and go through them roughly in order.
 I say "roughly" because I like to initially focus on the easier questions, and then, as I get more confidence, shift to the ones in the medium-to-hard range which, as discussed above, are more typical in actual interviews.
-Also, some questions further down the list are just small variations on previous questions, which I usually skip over.
+Also, some questions are just slight variations of ones above them in the list, so I'll skip over these if I already feel comfortable with them.

-My goal is to complete around 100 questions by the time of my first interview.
-I then continue practicing while interviews are ongoing until my one month subscription is over.

-### Missing question types
+Once I've decided to do a question, I'll work on it independently for about 20 minutes.
+If I can't get a reasonable solution within that time, I'll peek at the official solution for a few hints and then get back to work; this is similar to how it would work in an actual interview, with the difference being that in the real thing a person (i.e., your interviewer) would be offering these up.

+I stop working on the question when either I get all the test cases to pass or I hit the 45 minute mark.
+Whether I've gotten a working answer or not, I read through the solution to make sure that I have a correct understanding of the problem and the possible approaches to it.
+If I didn't get a fully working solution within 45 minutes, I'll go back and implement one of the approaches in the solution write-up, making sure I fully understand what I'm writing down.

+### How much studying is enough?

+I usually feel ready to do real interviews after I've solved around 100 questions.
+Doing more than this has diminishing returns for me because the questions begin to look alike and thus they don't really improve my preparation.

+### Leetcode gaps

-Leetcode has good coverage for most types of coding questions, but I've definitely noticed some gaps over the course of my recent job hunts.
+Leetcode has good coverage for most types of coding questions, but I have noticed some gaps over the course of my recent job hunts.
 In particular, you may want to do some non-Leetcode preparation for coding questions that relate to: